 But what does that look like in practice?

-At Buffer, we have a tone guide (which you can read about here, along with some other guides that we think are quite inspirational).
+At Buffer, we have a tone guide (which you can read about here) for our social media content.
 We use this guide to help empower our team.

 Establishing a brand voice is especially important if multiple people manage your social media accounts.
 Here, at Buffer, our Customer Advocates can refer to our guidelines for guidance on overall tone and style but still add their own personal touch by signing off with a signature.